Mitragyna speciosa: United States

-In 2014, the United States Food and Drug Administration (FDA) banned the import of kratom into the U.S. due to a lack of evidence for its safety.
-As of 2021, kratom is illegal in six states: Alabama, Arkansas, Indiana, Rhode Island, Vermont, and Wisconsin, and it may be outlawed by local ordinance in other states.
-There was consideration in late 2017 to make kratom a Schedule I drug.
+In late 2017, there was consideration to make kratom a Schedule I drug.
+In June 2018, the US House passed the Stop the Importation and Trafficking of Synthetic Analogues (SITSA) Act.
+It was introduced in the Senate and referred to the Judiciary Committee, but no further action was taken.
 In 2019, the FDA warned consumers that kratom remains unapproved for interstate commerce for use as a drug, may be unsafe in commercially available products, and is on an import alert, which can lead to confiscation of imported supplies.
 Efforts to schedule kratom generated significant controversy, both among the general public and the scientific community, and were ultimately unsuccessful.

-On August 13, 2025, Florida attorney general James Uthmeier announced an emergency rule placing 7-hydroxymitragynine into Schedule I status under Florida state law, without any mention of a carve out or any exclusions for Mitragyna speciosa which contains low amounts of 7OH, effectively making kratom illegal in Florida.
+In August 2025, Florida Attorney General James Uthmeier announced an emergency rule placing 7-hydroxymitragynine into Schedule I status under Florida state law, without any mention of a carve out or any exclusions for Mitragyna speciosa which contains low amounts of 7OH, effectively making kratom illegal in Florida.

+On April 10, 2026, Kansas Governor Laura Kelly signed a bill into law banning the sale and possession of all kratom products in the state, including 7-OH, effective July 1, 2026.

+North Dakota banned kratom, effective August 5, 2026, via an executive order from the governor and also an emergency rule from the pharmacy board.
+Subsequently, the legislature passed a law banning synthetic kratom but allowing natural kratom to be sold to those over 21, along with requiring labeling and imposing marketing restrictions.
+This law was signed by the governor on September 4th, but kratom is still banned until regulations under the new law are issued.

+On July 1, 2026, it was reported that Markwayne Mullin, the Secretary of Homeland Security at that time, held an investment "worth as much as $1 million in Botanic Tonics, which could benefit from the new restrictions by facing less competition in the kratom market".